ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 The `setup` directory includes a helper script (`make-host-deps.sh`) that can be used to build the Host dependencies.

-Use the `--help` or `-h` option to see a list of the parameters the helper script supports.
+- Use the `--help` or `-h` option to see a list of the parameters the helper script supports.

+- Use the `--dry-run` or `-n` option to see the parameter values that will be passed to CMake.
+(No other action will be taken.)

 The script normally does a minimal build, containing just the components needed for cross-compilation.
 Specify the `--full` parameter if you want to build all the libraries.

-Note that the Host and Target build environments are mutually incompatible.
+> Note that the Host and Target build environments are mutually incompatible.
   You must ensure that the [target build environment variables](#5-defining-the-target-build-environment) are undefined before you run the build script.

 ### User build

-To install the dependencies in a user directory:
+To install the dependencies in a user directory

 ```bash
 ./make-host-deps.sh --prefix=PREFIX